aws-samples/pixel-streaming-on-eks/docs/DEPLOY_DEMO.md

 aws iam add-role-to-instance-profile --instance-profile-name packer-instance-profile --role-name packer-instance-role
 ```

-3. Update the region and Kubernetes variables in the command below and execute the command to build the AMI for the pixel streaming node.
+3. Update the region to where the cluster will be deployed and set the Kubernetes version you plan to use.
+Then execute the command to build the AMI for the pixel streaming node.

 ```console
 packer build -var 'region=eu-west-2' -var 'k8_version=1.29' eks-gpu-node.pkr.hcl